What is the Archive for the History of Quantum Physics and where is it located?

 - Online and print:Sources for History of Quantum Physics.
 An Inventory and Report.
 (SHQP).
 Th.
 S. Kuhn et al. American Philosophical Society, Philadelphia, 1967

 - Much of the AHQP is described in detail in Kuhn's Sources for the History of Quantum Physics (Philadelphia: American Philosophical Society, 1967).
 This is the most important overview of the collection and its history.
 It must be remembered, though, that more than half the microfilms in the AHQP were produced after this guide was compiled.
 Print source: TC Walter Sci/Eng Books (Level F) Quarto Q11 .P612 v.
 68

 - Archives for the History of Quantum Physics.
 Inventory of Microfilms of Manuscript Materials.
 Joan N. Warnow, Center for History of Physics, American Institute of Physics.
 1986.

-- Online finding aid: The International Catalog of Sources for History of Physics and Allied Sciences at AIP can be searched for updated collection information.
+- Online finding aid: The International Catalog of Sources at AIP can be searched for updated collection information.

 - All scholars need to submit an application to obtain a permit to use the collection.
 If approved, the permit will be valid for a year from the date of issue.

 - Those who wish to use the collection are required to sign a statement that they understand and agree to the conditions specified, such as that they will not quote from it without prior permission of the proprietors of the literary rights in the materials to be quoted.